epsi-rns/epsi-rns.github.io/_posts/system/2014/2014-03-26-wireless-command-line.markdown

 [![Wireless nmcli connect][image-3-nmcli]{: .img-responsive }][picasa-3-nmcli]

+The <code class="code-command">wifi connect</code> command
-The 'wifi connect' command only supported after Netwok Manager 0.96.
+only supported after Netwok Manager 0.96.
 Kali Linux 1.x series is still using 0.9.4 series of Netwok Manager.
 It does not support connect command.
 So it is a little bit different.